google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 </p>
 ```

-But what if you wanted all of the `<p>` elements on your webpage to be styled the same?
+But what if you wanted all of the `<p>` elements on your webpage to be styled the same way?
 You'd have to copy and paste the code into every single `<p>` tag on your site.
 That's a lot of time and effort, and if you need to make an edit,
 you'll have to change every tag again. **Internal stylesheets** allow you to write your CSS once so that applies to multiple elements.
 Try it now: